Glacier National Park Family Adventure

 Frequently Asked Questions:

 What is the minimum age for kids on your family trips?

 There is no minimum age requirement to participate on a WI trip.
 For a paddling trip, we require participants to wear a personal flotation device (PFD) at all times when on the water for safety.
 The smallest PFD we provide for children requires a minimum weight of 30 pounds.
 A child smaller than this weight limit would need to provide their own PFD or would be unable to participate on the trip.
 For most family trips, children should be able to sit comfortably in a canoe or kayak for 1+ hour at a time.
 This should guide whether or not a child would be a good fit on any particular trip.

 For a non-family trip, youth under the age of 18 must attend with an adult family member or friend who is over the age of 18.

 Yes.
 All youth participants under the age of 18 pay 50% less than the adult rate on all family trips.
 Adult fees are typically lower than on our "adult" trips to the same destination to help family affordability.
 Click here to see a list of our available family trips.

 Will age-appropriate activities be offered for children on a family trip?

 Absolutely.
 Your trip leaders will offer age-appropriate activities for children at different points during the trip.

 For more information, visit these links:

 Your trip officially begins in the late afternoon at Apgar Campground in Glacier National Park.
-You can take your own transportation or use WI’s van transportation from Billings.
-If meeting us in Billings, you can expect to be picked up early in the morning the first day of the trip.
+You can take your own transportation or use WI’s van transportation from Kalispell.
+If meeting us in Kalispell, you can expect to be picked up early in the afternoon the first day of the trip.
 Detailed meeting place instructions will be sent to you when you are confirmed for the trip.